ricardolsmendes/datacatalog-tag-manager/README.md

 #### 1.1.2.
 Create a folder

-This is recommended so all related stuff will reside at same place, making it easier to follow below instructions.
+This is recommended so all related stuff will reside at the same place, making it easier to follow the next instructions.

 ```sh
 mkdir ./datacatalog-tag-manager